This fresh strawberry pie with jello recipe combines the sweetness of ripe strawberries, jello, and cool whip with a flaky, buttery crust.

 Strawberry Pie Made with Jello

-High on my list of summer desserts, would be strawberry pie desserts – they are so cool and refreshing when our Kansas temperatures soar.
-Fresh and Easy Strawberry Pie can be made in a flash and requires just a few ingredients.
+High on my list of summer desserts would be a strawberry pie recipe with jello.
+It is so cool and refreshing when our summer temperatures soar.

-Who doesn’t love a strawberry pie???
-Anytime I spot one, my mouth waters just looking at it.
-My family really digs this recipe for Farm Fresh Strawberry Pie and I like how easy and quick it is to make for them.
+My family digs this recipe for Strawberry Jello Pie, and I like how easy and quick it is to make for them.

-3 good reasons to love this strawberry pie recipe –
+3 reasons to love this strawberry pie with jello recipe

 - It makes everybody swoon.